makrai/notes/asgari2009-univ-sentence-cluster.md

 ## 2.2 Tweets Clustering

-* Different clustering algorithms can be used for this purpose, such as K-means, spectral clustering, mean-shift, Density-Based Spatial Clustering (DBSC)
+* Different clustering algorithms can be used for this purpose, such as K-means, spectral clustering, mean-shift, Density-Based Spatial Clust (DBSC)
 * We use K-means clustering algorithm here, for its simplicity, speed, and the ability to pre-define the number of clusters